cbmr-data/cbmr-data.github.io/esrum/_sources/usage/slurm/monitoring.rst.txt

 One way of doing this is via the ``time`` command, which can report the efficiency from using multiple threads and to show how much memory a program used.
-This is acoomplished by pre-pending ``/usr/bin/time -f "CPU = %P, MEM = %MKB"`` to the command that you want to measure, as shown in this example, where we wish to measure the resource usage of the ``my-command`` program:
+This is acoomplished by prepending ``/usr/bin/time -f "CPU = %P, MEM = %MKB"`` to the command that you want to measure, as shown in this example, where we wish to measure the resource usage of the ``my-command`` program:

 .. code-block::